rvesse/sparql-query-bm/BUILD.md

 ## Building for an alternate Java Version

-By default the project is set up to build for Java 6 for backwards compatibility purposes.
+By default the project is set up to build for Java 7.
-You can change what version it is built for by setting the `jdk.target` property, for example to build for Java 7:
+You can change what version it is built for by setting the `jdk.target` property, for example to build for Java 8:

-    mvn package -Djdk.target=1.7
+    mvn package -Djdk.target=1.8

+Note that the mimimum Java version supported is Java 7 since some of our dependencies require Java 7

 ## Scripts